solxiom/JasmineExample/README.md

 JasmineExample
 ==============

-BDD with Jasmine in a small example project
+BDD with Jasmine and AngularJS in a small example project